Johneriksson88/BeatBuddies/README.md

 ## Forms

+All forms are validated via the back-end, except for the select box in the post create form.

 ### Create post

 - Clicking on the "New post" button in the navigation takes the user to the create post form.